Benaja Creek (Haw River tributary)

+Haw River tributary in North Carolina, U.S.

 Benaja Creek is a 3.73 mi long 2nd order tributary to the Haw River, in Rockingham County, North Carolina.

 Variant names

 According to the Geographic Names Information System, it has also been known historically as Benjar Creek.

 Course

 Benaja Creek rises on the divide between Benaja Creek and Haw River about 3 miles north of Browns Summit in Rockingham County, North Carolina.
 Benaja Creek then flows southeast barely into Guilford County before turning northeast back into Rockingham County to meet the Haw River about 5 miles south of Reidsville, North Carolina.

 Watershed

 Benaja Creek drains 10.58 sqmi of area, receives about 46.1 in/year of precipitation, has a topographic wetness index of 421.17 and is about 33% forested.

 Natural history

 The Rockingham County Natural Heritage Inventory recognized one location in the Benaja Creek watershed, Benaja Alluvial Forest.
 Benaja Alluvial Forest is a county significant floodplain/alluvial forest that is part of a larger wetland system.
 Skunk cabbage (Symplocarpus foetidus) and overcup oak (Quercus lyrata) are present in this forest.